 Commercial mortgage-backed securities are a different story from consumer ABS.
-These assets are longer duration in nature and closely tied to U.S. gross domestic product (GDP) growth and corporate profits.
-I currently favour the more senior part of the capital structure in CMBS.
+These assets are longer duration in nature and closely tied to gross domestic product (GDP) growth and corporate profits.
+I currently favor the more senior part of the capital structure in CMBS.
 In a slowing economy, I don't really want to own long-duration intermediate-risk (mezzanine) tranches as they tend to be more vulnerable to slowing GDP growth.

 While I remain cautious on CMBS overall, there are some corners of the market that still look attractive.
-In terms of the underlying collateral of these bonds, warehouses for companies like Amazon and other large retailers, data centres and industrial buildings have held up better, but there is still a lot of uncertainty in the office and retail sectors.
+In terms of the underlying collateral of these bonds, warehouses for companies like Amazon and other large retailers, data centers and industrial buildings have held up better, but there is still a lot of uncertainty in the office and retail sectors.
 Some companies are bringing their employees back to the office five days a week, which should be positive for CMBS.
 But it is impossible to project what the office sector will look like in the coming years.
-Lower office attendance has also meant less foot traffic in commercial city centres, which can be a headwind for retail.
+Lower office attendance has also meant less foot traffic in commercial city centers, which can be a headwind for retail.
 But even if the reopening brings more people into stores, the retail sector is still facing the same challenge it has faced for years with people shopping more online.

 I see better opportunities in commercial mortgages in single-asset, single-borrower (SASB) deals, where instead of the bonds being backed by a broad portfolio of commercial real estate, it's just one asset or a small handful of assets.
 The majority of the total volume of deals coming to market this year have been SASBs.
 This is representative of a shift in investor preferences.
-Single-asset borrower deals are also easier to analyze than a traditional CMBS security that contains multiple underlying assets.
+Single-asset borrower deals are also easier to analyze than a traditional CMBS that contains multiple underlying assets.
 Currently, in portfolios I manage, the CMBS sleeves are almost equally split between SASBs and more traditional conduit deals backed by multiple properties.

 Single-asset CMBS have gained significant market share

 In non-agency residential mortgage-backed securities (RMBS) assets, I currently prefer credit risk transfer securities, which are government-originated loans that have been offloaded to the private sector.
-I think the biggest potential headwinds in this sector are extension risk and a moderate increase in delinquencies as U.S. unemployment increases.
+I think the biggest potential headwinds in this sector are extension risk and a moderate increase in delinquencies as unemployment increases.
 With rising interest rates, borrowers are likely to extend their mortgages.
 Borrowers who received loans or refinanced their existing mortgages during the pandemic when rates were below 3% are unlikely to prepay any time soon.
 Relative to asset-backed securities, mortgage-backed securities need much greater management of duration and convexity risk.

 I am also starting to look out for deteriorating underwriting standards.
-Broad market underwriting standards in the U.S. appear to have returned to pre-COVID-19 levels as certain lenders look to increase origination volumes to meet loan demand.
+Broad market underwriting standards appear to have returned to pre-COVID-19 levels as certain lenders look to increase origination volumes to meet loan demand.
 However, as financial conditions tighten, I expect we will see significant bifurcation in terms of what loan originators will do.

 Savvy originators are likely to tighten their underwriting standards, or at least keep them consistent and be willing to let their origination volume go down as a result.
 On every call that our analysts and I have with originators, we ask about their underwriting standards and their origination volumes.
 If their volumes are up in the last year, it is an immediate red flag.